 A Little Life by Hanya Yanagihara was first brought to my attention winter 2016 via Tim Ferriss’s podcast, Soman Chainana – The School for Good and Evil.
 Once Ferriss has given a book his seal of approval I order it immediately.

-Winner of the Kirkus Prize, A Man Booker Prize Finalist and A National Book Award Finalist, I had high expectations (FYI – I prefer to read books that I know nothing about.
-As in, I don’t read summaries, I ask people not to tell me about the book and therefore, I will not go into great detail in my reviews).
-Once received, I devoured the thick novel in less than two weeks.
-The characters and their life stories were so captivating I sacrificed my staunch eight hours of sleep per night rule to continue reading.
+Winner of the Kirkus Prize, A Man Booker Prize Finalist and A National Book Award Finalist, I had high expectations.
+Some background: I prefer to read books that I know nothing about.
+As in, I don’t read summaries, I ask people not to tell me about the book and therefore, I will not go into great detail in my reviews.
+Once received (Thank you Amazon Prime), I devoured the thick, 814 page novel in less than two weeks.
+The characters and their life stories were so captivating I sacrificed my staunch eight hours of sleep per night rule to continue reading into the night.

 Yanagihara’s character development is sensational.
-The level of intimacy, depth of pain and level of torment is comparable to nothing I have read before.
-It’s a sad and powerful book that deserves your attention.
+The level of intimacy, depth of pain and illustration of torment is comparable to nothing I have read before.
+It is a boundless and powerful book that deserves your attention.

 I advise you to read this book with a box of tissues.